gopikrishna-a/Python_Oops/README.md

 ### Modules Vs Classes

-      Module is a file that containes python code Class  is a Python Code
+   i.
+Module is a file that containes python code ii.
+Class  is a Python Code

 Ex: